GuidoJeuken-6512/lambda_heat_pump_hacs/README.md

 **Installation:**
 1. Copy the entire `lambda` folder into your `custom_components` directory inside your Home Assistant configuration folder.
-The folders
-- .cursor
-- .github
-- .vscode
-can be deleted.
-They are helpful for further development.
-The "docs" folder contains the documentation and can also be deleted.
 However, all folders that are not required do not interfere with the integration.

 2. Restart Home Assistant.
 A more detailed description of the installation and configuration can be found here: https://homeassistant.com.de/homeassistant/lambda-waermepumpe-integration-fuer-home-assistant/